DayuanTan/CMSC684wsn/README.md

 ```
 make iris
 ```
-Connect your iris mote broad to computer, check whether it is connected correctly, using this commond
+Connect your programming board to computer, check whether it is connected correctly, using this commond
 ```
 ls -l /dev/ttyUSB*
 ```